-Naturally, he’s a 9/11 Truther.
-One of the early adopters.
-He knows for certain that the terrorist attacks of September 11, 2001 were plotted and carried out by the U.S. government.
+Naturally, he’s a 9/11 Truther; he is one of the early adopters.
+He knows for certain that the terrorist attacks of September 11, 2001, were plotted and carried out by the U.S. government.

 He also promotes the idea that shape-shifting lizard people from another planet control events on Earth.
 Apparently, they’ve been keeping themselves busy designing Obamacare.

 However, in the strange subculture Jones inhabits, these beliefs are fairly mainstream.
 A bit more on the edge is his claim that wi-fi has been weaponized to control people’s thoughts.
 But wait, there’s more.
 Wi-fi is now being used to manipulate the DNA of people.

 Bet you didn’t know that when you send young Sammy off to school with a juice box in his lunch you are unwittingly helping to turn him into a homosexual.
 We have to thank Alex Jones for unmasking this dastardly plot; he says that estrogen is put into bags of potato chips, juice boxes, and water bottles to feminize men.

 It’s all part of a hideous plan to reduce the population so it will be easier for some mysterious globalists to take over the planet.

 Jones has more sinister schemes than birth control through homosexuality to expose.
 The U.S. government, he says, has plans for the controlled release of bubonic plague.
 He also sees the potential for a “Government-lab-produced airborne Ebola.”

 Fluoride in the water, radioactive isotopes, and toxins in food are part of the project to cut the population as well.